 FAQ

-Communication channels are configured separately from Slack extensions for the service.
-You may have a channel where you’ve configured your PagerDuty notifications to appear, but the Communication channel should be where other teams can best reach out to your team.
+Communication Channels are configured for a service separately from Slack extensions.
+You may have a channel where you’ve configured your PagerDuty notifications to appear, but the Communication Channel should be where other teams can best reach out to your team.
 This may or may not be the same as the channel where your Slack extension is configured.